 If you’ve grown potatoes, keep aside a few to be used as seed potatoes for next year.
 I did this with my garden and the following year’s potato harvest was always fantastic.

-And if you enjoyed this article on 5 important steps to preparing your vegetable garden for winter, feel free to share it with friends and family.
+And if you enjoyed this article on 5 important steps to preparing your vegetable garden for winter, feel free to share it.